 Mandatory reporters must report any discrimination and harassment, including sexual harassment or other sex or gender-based discrimination, violence, or harassment.
 Reportable concerns are typically verbal and informal and can be about a student, staff, and/or faculty.
-Failure to report can result in loss of position.
+Failure to report can result in termination.